Bharathymurugan/M4/README.md

 # EX-19-COUNT-OF-WORDS-IN-A-STRING
 ## AIM
-Write a C Program to count the total number of words in a given string using do While loop.
+Write a C program to convert a string from lowercase to uppercase without using string function using while loop.

 ## ALGORITHM
 1. Start the program.